lukaszkups/lukaszkups.net/contents/notes--list/list/2019-06-18-how-to-save-time-when-defining-computed-properties.md

 ---
-title: Define faster computed properties
+title: How to save time when defining computed properties
-date: 2019/05/30
+date: 2019/06/18
 category: vue.js, programming, tech
-tags: vue.js, vue, js, javascript, programming, development, front-end, front-end developer, front-end development, architecture, spa, single page apps, single page application, web development
+tags: vue.js, vue, js, javascript, programming, development, front-end, front-end developer, front-end development, architecture, spa, single page apps, single page application, web development, vuex
 active: 2
 ---

 > Hi again!
-I'm alive and so this blog as well - I just don't spend so much time after work on it as I would like to - but will try my best!
+I'm alive and so this blog as well - just not spending so much time after work on it as I would like to - but will try my best from now!

 When you want to define read-only computed property that is purely based on vuex, you write something like this: